Parents expect their kids to act out every once in a while.

 - Be unwilling to compromise, give in, or negotiate with adults or peers

-These symptoms do not suggest your child has ODD, but, if they are displaying four or more of the above AND they are impacting your child’s daily life, then it might be a good idea to speak to your GP.
+These symptoms do not suggest your child has oppositional defiant disorder, but, if they are displaying four or more of the above AND they are impacting your child’s daily life, then it might be a good idea to speak to your GP.

 What can I do if my child is acting like this?